neskech/Discord-Twitter-Bot/README.md

   -
       - enableSafety: Enables the safety system (on by default)
       - disableSafety: Disables the safety system.
 Tweets are immediately sent out after a user requests one
       - enableVerbose: Enables verbosity.
-When verbose is true, commands to_strings() will print url's (on by default)
+When verbose is true, command to_strings() will print url's.
+Will print more information in general. (on by default)
       - disableVerbose: Disables verbosity
       - enableErrors: Enables error info printing when an error occurs (on by default)
       - disableErrors: Disables error printing